return42/sphkerneldoc/linux_src_doc/fs/gfs2/bmap_c.rst

 Return
 ------

-error or height of metadata tree
+error or the number of buffers filled

 .. _`gfs2_extent_length`: